 Lay down mulch

 To control the potato bug, you need to use mulch, such as wheat straw, to layer over the soil to entice bugs to hide under it during winter.
-You remove the straw in January when the temperature has plummeted, exposing the beetles to cold weather and kill them naturally.
+You remove the straw in January when the temperature has plummeted, exposing the beetles to cold weather and killing them naturally.

 Mulching also invites the beetle predators that kill them to control their population.
 Spread a thin layer of wheat straw around the potato plant.
 Mulch also acts as a protective barrier, and sealing the edges keeps the beetle away from a plant.